 Korean American pianist Soohyung Susan Yoo has performed for audiences throughout the U.S., Canada, and Europe, at prestigious venues including Carnegie Hall in New York, Academy of Music in Philadelphia, and Salle Cortot in Paris.
 She has garnered prizes in several international competitions, such as the Bradshaw & Buono International Piano Competition, International Young Artists Piano Competition, Pinault International Competition, semi-finalist at the Concert Artists Guild Competition, and prizewinner of the Artist International Presentations, resulting in a solo debut recital at Weill Hall at Carnegie Hall in 2009.

-Soohyung performs regularly, both as a soloist and collaborative artist, and her repertoire ranges from standard piano works to premiering new works.
-The 2018-19 season included a solo concert featuring works by Liszt, Schubert, and Brahms, a two piano ensemble concert at the University of Hartford, and a collaboration with the Hartford Independent Chamber Orchestra, among others.
+Soohyung performs regularly, both as a soloist and collaborative artist, and her repertoire ranges from standard piano repertoire to premiering new works.
 She is also an experienced and dedicated educator and has worked with piano students across the United States.
 Her students continuously receive high marks in exams and several have won prizes in competitions.
-Soohyung has held faculty positions at Frederick College, the Los Angeles High School for the Arts, and currently is on the music faculty at Miss Porter’s School in Farmington, CT, where she is a Pianist, Piano Instructor, and coordinator of the music lesson program.
-She resides in Farmington, CT with her husband, two musical young children, and Tonkinese cat.
+Soohyung has held faculty positions at Frederick College, and the Los Angeles High School for the Arts.
+She is currently on the piano faculty at the Hartt School, and Miss Porter’s School where she is a Pianist, Piano Instructor, and coordinator of the music lessons program.
+Soohyung resides in Farmington, CT with her husband, two musical young children, and Tonkinese cat.